velvet-jedi/reactCarousel/README.md

 -   Using aria-hidden="true" on images inside icons because the label text for the button already describes the action (no need for screen reader to read the image of the icon)

 -   hide hidden inactive images from screen readers using aria-hidden

+-   skip link to give user a chice to skip over the controls directly jump over to some other section.
+The skip link is styled to be visible to only people going to tab over the elements and use screen readers